Super-Protocol/docs/docs/fundamentals/slots.md

 sidebar_position: 4
 ---

-_Requirements_ specify how much computing resources an <a id="offer"><span className="dashed-underline">offer</span></a> needs to run.
+_Requirements_ specify how many computing resources an <a id="offer"><span className="dashed-underline">offer</span></a> needs to run.

 _Configurations_ provide flexibility in selecting computing resources and internet access for offer deployment.
 The compute offer configuration added to an <a id="order"><span className="dashed-underline">order</span></a> must meet all the requirements in this order.

 ## Requirements

-Requirements specify how much computing resources a value offer needs to run.
+Requirements specify how many computing resources a value offer needs to run.
 A _requirement slot_ is a specific set of requirements that may include the following:

 - Number of CPU cores
 - RAM